 What is primary sclerosing cholangitis?

-"Sclerosing" means scarring and hardening. "-Itis" means inflammation or swelling.
-"Cholang-" means bile ducts.
-So cholangitis is inflammation of your bile ducts.
-Primary sclerosing cholangitis is a disease with swelling, scarring, and narrowing of the bile ducts.
+Primary sclerosing cholangitis is a long-term disease that causes swelling, scarring, and narrowing of the bile ducts.

 Your bile ducts are tubes that carry bile from your liver to your intestines.
 Bile is a greenish thick fluid that helps in digestion.
 Inside your liver are small bile ducts.
 Outside your liver are larger bile ducts that connect your liver to your intestines.